Wary of irking China, Trump offers rosy take on virus threat

 Trump is well aware the virus outbreak in China could create a wild card for the U.S. economy during an election year.
 And he has long prioritized the U.S. economic relationship with China, especially during trade negotiations, and similarly largely held his tongue during widespread protests in Hong Kong.
 He also takes enormous pride in the personal relationship he’s developed with Xi and has commended him for demonstrating “transparency” as he deals with the crisis.

-Trump said “we have it totally under control” when he was asked about the new type of coronavirus while in Switzerland last week to attend an economic conference.
-And in a separate Twitter posting, he offered reassurance but scant detail for his confidence.
+Asked about the virus while traveling abroad last week, Trump said “we have it totally under control.”
+In a separate Twitter posting, he offered reassurance but scant detail for his confidence.

 “China has been working very hard to contain the Coronavirus,” Trump tweeted.
 “The United States greatly appreciates their efforts and transparency.
 It will all work out well.”